amthomas46/SQL/sql-build/setup.md

 kubectl cp WideWorldImporters-201945-18-5-13.bak <clusterName>/master-0:/var/opt/mssql/data -c mssql-server
 ```

-If you want to confirm that your files are there, you can bash in to the cluster and check the /home folder contents and the /var/opt/mssql/data contents.
+If you want to confirm that your files are there, you can bash in to the cluster using the command below and check the /home folder contents and the /var/opt/mssql/data contents.
 ```cmd
 kubectl exec master-0 --namespace <clusterName> -c mssql-server -it -- /bin/bash
 ```

 ## 8: Restore the modified WideWorldImporters database into the SQL Server master instance

-Finally, we need to load data to analyze into the cluster.
+Finally, we need to load data into the cluster.
 Note that this is a slightly modified database than the standard Wide World Importers set, so you have to use the .bak provided.

 Using SSMS or Azure Data Studio (or other methods you prefer), restore the database into your SQL Server Big Data Cluster.